ofirl/bionic-assignment/README.md

 also i'm still missing some specific error messages handling (like "Repository not found" instead of "Error loading...").

 i'm estimating that with another hour or so i would get the heat map to look ok and i would have all the errors correctly showing

+I spent time more on design and UX than on responsiveness, but most stuff should work fine on small phone screens too.